 Explanation:

-makes the image clickable. alt
+Wrapping <img> inside <a> makes the image clickable. alt gives alternative text for accessibility.

 Checkpoint:

-URL or file name accuracy.Common Mistakes:
+src URL or file name accuracy.Common Mistakes:

-attribute—screen readers need it for accessibility<img>
+alt attribute—screen readers need it for accessibility<img> with <a>Troubleshooting:

 Command:

-.
+id.
 Example:<h2 id="contact">Contact Information</h2>

 <p>Email us at info@example.com</p>